ctsit/redcap_external_module_development_guide/docs/guide_for_admins_and_devs.md

 If you want to follow the development of a module in GitHub, you can create a GitHub account and then _watch_ the module.
 A GitHub account will also allow you to create and comment on issues for any module.

-One potential point of confusion when you view a module from GitHub is that each module visible in Github is in _git repository_, a term often shortened to _git repo_ or just _repo_.
+One potential point of confusion when you view a module from GitHub is that each module visible in Github is in a _git repository_, a term often shortened to _git repo_ or just _repo_.
 This is not the same kind of repo as the REDCap Repo.
 They just happen to share the same name.